From the day we heard about you, we do not cease praying for you

 in the inheritance of the holy ones in light.
 (Col 1:9-12)

 Think five years old.

-Okay.
-It’s only September 3rd.
+It’s September 5th.
 What are you going to do?

-I often picture this when I imagine the early Church at prayer.
+I often think that image when I imagine the early Church at prayer.

 St. Paul tells the early Church that he and his followers have prayed without ceasing for those he left behind.